Filmmakers, Independent North American

 Originally, an independent work was loosely defined as one where the director has creative control and where financing and distribution are independent of major studios, networks, or similar corporate entities driven by the profit imperative.
 Ironically, the independent world has become so profitable that Hollywood and television have become significant sources of investment and distribution.
 As a result, the definition of “independent” has evolved.
 One new definition maintains that independents can receive partial studio support and distribution.
 It is hoped that what remains is what is essential to independent film: uniqueness of vision and creative control by the director.

-Since the start of the independent movement, American Jews have contributed their share of self-reflective and identity-based work in film and video, and in genres that have ranged from traditional narrative to the most experimental of documentaries.
+Since the start of the independent movement, American Jews have contributed their share of self-reflective and identity-based work in film and video, in genres that have ranged from traditional narrative to the most experimental of documentaries.
 This search for identity, in particular Jewish identity, can be viewed as a reaction to the postwar generation’s assimilation or to the 1960s generation’s often-oppressive internationalism and self-denial.
 The new work has broken free of old norms and now reflects the concerns of personal and group identity.
-By the mid-1990s themes of spiritual seeking, environmental activism and preservation of family histories (both European and American) were starting to emerge.
+By the mid-1990s, themes of spiritual seeking, environmental activism, and preservation of family histories (both European and American) started to emerge.

 Female Jewish directors have made significant contributions.
 Along with their male counterparts, they have created mainstream and experimental works, attempted to redefine Jewish identity, integrated the specifically Jewish with the universal, and in some cases reflected a need for self-denial.
 Gender consciousness permeates their films in varying degrees and might be assessed by a wide range of factors: subject (mother-daughter relations, friendship between women), protagonist or point of view (single women, older women, immigrant women), or filmic style.